• Skip to primary navigation

 Depending on size, 2 pounds of carrots = about 20-23 carrots, but it’s always best to weigh them.

 A 32 ounce bag of whole carrots at your grocery store = about 1 ¾ pounds of carrots.
-This recipe works beautifully with the 32 ounce bag.
+This recipe works with the 32 ounce bag.

 Nutrition